Statistical Consulting Service (SCS)

 - Payment for all appropriate SCS services will be billed to the clients by ISR on the basis of information submitted by the consultant to ISR.

-- For the academic year 2014 – 2015, the contact person for information about rates is Bryn Greer-Wootten.
+- The contact person for information about rates is Bryn Greer-Wootten.

 Does SCS provide computer assistance?